Twinkle, twinkle: Astronomers discover farthest star yet

-CAPE CANAVERAL, Fla.
-(AP) — Astronomers have discovered the farthest star yet, a super-hot, super-bright giant that formed nearly 13 billion years ago at the dawn of the cosmos.
+CAPE CANAVERAL, Fla. — Astronomers have discovered the farthest star yet, a super-hot, super-bright giant that formed nearly 13 billion years ago at the dawn of the cosmos.

 But this luminous blue star is long gone, so massive that it almost certainly exploded into bits just a few million years after emerging.
 Its swift demise makes it all the more incredible that an international team spotted it with observations by the Hubble Space Telescope.
 It takes eons for light emitted from distant stars to reach us.